ivanalrasyid/portfolioV2/README.md

 ## Develop

 here I made a version 2 portfolio with Reactjs with a touch of animation, I didn't really think about the ui or page but I thought about the animation that wasn't that bad haha

+You can open my website via the link below, i hope you enjoy it